walterfreeman/phys307/notes/function-notes.md

 or in Python

-{% highlight python linenos %}
+{% highlight python %}
 from numpy import *
-epsilon=1e-4 // our small value for doing derivatives
+epsilon=1e-4 # our small value for doing derivatives

 def f(value):
   y=sin(value)